scottprahl/iad/README.md

 ```

 The option `i 8` indicates that light is incident on the sample at an angle of 8°, `-X` indicates that a sphere with dual beams was used, and `-g 0.9` indicates  the default
 scattering anisotropy.
-Note that in the PDMS file, the index off refraction of the
+Note that in the PDMS file, the refractive index of the
-sample changes with every data point
+sample changes with each data point

 This command will produce an [output file](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides.txt) that when plotted looks like

 ![calculated mua](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides-mua.svg)

-and
+which matches the
+intrinsic absorption of Wacker PDMS found in Cai's 2008 [Disseration](https://dx.doi.org/10.17877/DE290R-8242)

 ![calculated mus](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides-mus.svg)

-By the way, one can tell that this is an excellent set of measurements because there is
+This is an excellent set of measurements because there is
 almost no influence of the absorption coefficient on the scattering coefficient.
-The
-intrinsic absorption of the PDMS matches that found for Wacker PDMS RT 601 19:1 found in [Cai's 2008 Disseration](https://dx.doi.org/10.17877/DE290R-8242)

 ### Jupyter support